juranki/sveltekit-cdk/README.md

   - [x] makes sveltekit artifacts available to be consumed in CDK stacks
   - [ ] optionally deploys a CDK stack after producing the artifacts
 - **sveltekit-cdk-constructs**
-  - [ ] cloudfront distribution for static content
+  - [x] cloudfront distribution for static content
-  - [ ] lambda backend for ssr and endpoints
+  - [x] lambda backend for ssr and endpoints using api gateway v2
-  - [ ] ecs backend for ssr and endpoints
+  - [ ] ecs backend for ssr and endpoints using ALB
+  - ...

+The assumption is that if you use AWS as you platform, you are able and want to have more control